pydantic/pydantic/docs/concepts/json_schema.md

 * `description`: The description of the field.
 * `examples`: The examples of the field.
 * `json_schema_extra`: Extra JSON Schema properties to be added to the field.
+* `field_title_generator`: A function that programmatically sets the field's title, based on its name.

 Here's an example: